 Some distributors will offer a limited warranty on used or refurbished AEDs.
 Read the warranty carefully and do not be afraid to ask questions.
 Ask about the condition of the AED you will be buying and request details on the testing these distributors put their used units through prior to reselling.
 Always purchase from a reputable distributor you can trust.
 Keep in mind that going with the least-expensive option may not ultimately be the most budget-friendly or safe choice when it comes to a pre-owned AED.

 Manufacturer Warranty Takeaway: Investigate whether the AED is under warranty, has a limited warranty and has been thoroughly tested.
 Consider possible liability consequences if you’re looking at a unit that’s out of warranty.

 Replacement Accessories and Supplies

 AEDs are rigorously tested before being put on the market, but manufacturers don’t test their AEDs with third-party electrode pads or batteries.
-Because of this, it’s not possible to verify that the device will work properly without OEM parts.
+Because of this, it’s not possible to verify that the device will work properly without OEM (Original Equipment Manufactured) parts.
 Third-party supplies also aren’t necessarily subjected to the same FDA regulation as OEM parts.
 Most manufacturers will void an existing AED warranty or indemnity coverage if it is discovered you are using third-party supplies.
 Also, any aftermarket electrode pads and batteries which haven’t gone through PMA will not be available after the five-year grace period which ends in early 2020.